Best Buy reports Q4 sales miss hurt by supply chain clogs

 The company said that earnings fell to $626 million, or $2.73 per share, for the three-month period ended Jan.
 29. That's compared with $816 million, or $3.48 per share, in the year-earlier period.

+In the U.S., sales were down nearly 3%.
 Sales at domestic stores opened at least a year were down 2.1% compared to growth of 12.4% in the prior-year quarter.
+Comparable sales were dragged down primarily from declines in gaming, mobile phones, tablets and services.
+Appliances, virtual reality, home theater and headphones all had sales increases.
+Barry told analysts at the meeting on Thursday that mobile phones and computing saw their supplies constrained the most.

 The company expects earnings per share for the current fiscal year to range from $8.85 to $9.15.
 It projects revenue in the range of $49.3 billion to $50.8 billion.